Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 Sometimes we may collect health information about you from your medical practitioner or the Civil Aviation Safety Authority.
 We may provide access to part or all of your medical information to our medical advisers.

-If you are an applicant or claimant, both your personal and health information will be considered by our Board of Directors to meet the requirements of the AAPMBF Rules.
+If you are an applicant or claimant, both your personal and health information will be considered by our Board of Directors to meet the requirements of the MBF Rules.

 Should you become a claimant health information will be collected from you, your medical practitioners, MBF Medical Advisers, and/or CASA.
 The MBF will seek your authority to gain this information and de-identify the information where appropriate.